brikis98/yevgeniy-brikman-homepage/_posts/2024-11-25-what-i-wish-i-knew-rotator-cuff-surgery.md

 than knee or hip surgery, for example.

-Of course, my surgeon prescribed medication to deal with the pain: namely, Percocet, which is a combination of Oxycodone (an opiod) and acetaminophen (Tylenol).
+Of course, my surgeon prescribed medication to deal with the pain: namely, Percocet, which is a combination of Oxycodone (an opioid) and acetaminophen (Tylenol).
 I took it once I felt the pain starting to come on.
 That's when I learned a fun fact about my family: Percocet (specifically, the Oxycodone part) doesn't really work on us.
 Apparently neither my sister, nor my dad are affected much by Oxycodone.
 And as I learned the hard way, neither am I. What an awesome superpower.
 Even a double dose of Percocet did next to nothing for the pain.
 In fact, I suspect what little relief I